 Can I take my pension and get my compensation paid as cash payment?
 If you are over your minimum scheme pension age (see above), you can take your pension, reduced for early payment, and receive your compensation as a cash payment.
 Alternatively, you can buy out the reduction using your own money (rather than your compensation payment).
+If using your own money you must pay it in the form of a cheque (made payable to 'GBS RE CO Civil Superannuation') to your Pension Service Centre before your leaving date.
+Your pension will not be paid until the cheque is cleared.
 If you want to do this you must buy out the full reduction on all your service.